Senate Fights to Protect Children From Drunk Drivers

 Mandates ignition interlock devices for all DWI convictions:

-Senate Minority Leader Dean G. Skelos said, “I want to commend Senator Fuschillo for his hard work on this issue and I want to thank Leandra’s father, Lenny Rosado, for his perseverance in convincing the Assembly that this legislation was the right thing to do to make our roads safer for our children and grandchildren.
+Senate Minority Leader Dean G. Skelos said, “I want to thank Leandra’ father, Lenny Rosado, for his perseverance in convincing the Assembly that this legislation was the right thing to do to make our roads safer for our children and grandchildren.
 If this measure stops just one person from getting behind the wheel drunk and threatening innocent lives then we will have done our jobs.”